-In October 2012, PHMSA issued an advisory bulletin [Docket no. PHMSA-2012-0201] to remind pipeline operators they should immediately and directly notify Public Safety Answering Points (PSAPs) that serve the communities and jurisdictions in which those pipelines are located when there are indications of a pipeline facility emergency.
+In October 2012, PHMSA issued Advisory Bulletin (ADB-2012-09) [Docket no. PHMSA-2012-0201].
+It reminded pipeline operators they should immediately and directly notify Public Safety Answering Points (PSAPs) that serve the communities and jurisdictions in which those pipelines are located when there are indications of a pipeline facility emergency.

 Paradigm has included PSAPs as part of the Emergency Official stakeholder audience in public awareness programs (49 CFR 192.616 and 195.440) for pipeline operators since 2005.
 We have also noticed an increase in awareness, interest, and attendance from PSAPs as a part of the state liaison outreach programs.